China guide Shanghai gay

 Shanghai is a relatively gay-friendly city, more international than most other mainland China cities.
 The queer community is massive: about 2.7 million (equal to the entire population of Las Vegas or Chicago), but only a teeny, tiny, minuscule fraction of the Shanghai LGBT community frequent various bars and clubs.
 Most prefer apps, private home parties and other places.

-I list all known gay venues below, and additionally list a couple of gay friendly places that cater to a predominately larger number of gay clientele than most.
+I list all known gay venues below, and additionally from time to time may add list a couple of gay friendly places that cater to a predominately larger number of gay clientele than most.
 There are probably more than 300 or so other gay-friendly spaces, bars, coffee shops & restaurants in Shanghai that I do not list drawing in gay clientele.

 Shanghai Gay Spaces: